Digital image processing: Digital camera images

 Digital cameras generally include specialized digital image processing hardware – either dedicated chips or added circuitry on other chips – to convert the raw data from their image sensor into a color-corrected image in a standard image file format.
-Additional post processing techniques increase edge sharpness or color saturation to create more naturally looking images.
+Additional post-processing techniques increase edge sharpness or color saturation to create more naturally looking images.

 Film

-Westworld (1973) was the first feature film to use the digital image processing to pixellate photography to simulate an android's point of view.
+Westworld (1973) was the first feature film to use digital image processing to pixellate photography to simulate an android's point of view.
 Image processing is also vastly used to produce the chroma key effect that replaces the background of actors with natural or artistic scenery.